robtimus/obfuscation-jackson-databind/README.md

 ### Obfuscated

-* Use an annotation like `@ObfuscateFixedLength(3)` or `@ObfuscateAll` to specify a custom obfuscator to use for the `Obfuscated` property.
+* Use an annotation like `@ObfuscateFixedLength(3)` or `@ObfuscateAll` to specify a custom obfuscator to use for the `Obfuscated` property during deserialization.
-* Use `@RepresentedBy` to provide a custom string representation.
+* Use `@RepresentedBy` to provide a custom character representation.

 ### List, Set, Collection and Map

-If properties declared as `List`, `Set`, `Collection` and `Map` are annotated with an annotation like `@ObfuscateFixedLength(3)` or `@ObfuscateAll`, they will be obfuscated using the specified obfuscator during deserialization.
+* Use an annotation like `@ObfuscateFixedLength(3)` or `@ObfuscateAll` to apply obfuscation to a `List`, `Set`, `Collection` or `Map` property during deserialization.
 This is done using [Obfuscator.obfuscateList](https://robtimus.github.io/obfuscation-core/apidocs/com/github/robtimus/obfuscation/Obfuscator.html#obfuscateList-java.util.List-java.util.function.Function-), [Obfuscator.obfuscateSet](https://robtimus.github.io/obfuscation-core/apidocs/com/github/robtimus/obfuscation/Obfuscator.html#obfuscateSet-java.util.Set-java.util.function.Function-), [Obfuscator.obfuscateCollection](https://robtimus.github.io/obfuscation-core/apidocs/com/github/robtimus/obfuscation/Obfuscator.html#obfuscateCollection-java.util.Collection-java.util.function.Function-) and [Obfuscator.obfuscateMap](https://robtimus.github.io/obfuscation-core/apidocs/com/github/robtimus/obfuscation/Obfuscator.html#obfuscateMap-java.util.Map-java.util.function.Function-) respectively.
-If the property is annotated with `@RepresentedBy` it will use this custom string representation; otherwise it will use `Object.toString()`.
+* Use `@RepresentedBy` to provide a custom character representation for the generic element/value type.
+This annotation will be ignored if no obfuscation is applied to the property.

 ## Default obfuscators